 Content

-But to find the silver lining about male pattern baldness, this condition is actually incredibly common.
-You may find some comfort in the knowledge that 30 to 50 percent of men experience male pattern baldness by 50 years old.
+Male pattern baldness is actually incredibly common.
+So, how many men go bald?
+We didn’t count each one (sorry), but you may find some comfort in the knowledge that 30 to 50 percent of men experience male pattern baldness by age 50.

 So now that we know how many men go bald and what it looks like, let’s talk about why men go bald.

-If you’ve noticed your hairline beginning to recede or your hair beginning to thin, there’s a good chance you can find the root (sorry again!) cause listed below.
+If you’ve noticed your hairline beginning to recede or your hair beginning to thin, there’s a good chance you can find the root (had to) cause listed below.

 The majority of male pattern baldness is thanks to your family — in other words, your genetics, primarily how they affect the number of male hormones your body produces and your hair’s susceptibility to them.

-Certain people have hair follicles that are more sensitive to the hormone dihydrotestosterone (or DHT, a naturally occurring male steroid hormone) than others.
+Certain people's hair follicles are more sensitive to the hormone dihydrotestosterone (or DHT, a naturally occurring male steroid hormone) than others.

 For people with hair follicles that are sensitive to DHT, even normal amounts of the hormone can cause hair follicles to shrink and eventually fail to grow, which creates the horseshoe-shaped hair pattern that’s natural for bald men.

-Studies have also predicted an overlap between certain genetic factors — like height, hip-to-waist ratio, the age when your voice drops and more — and hair loss.
+Studies have also illuminated an overlap between certain genetic factors — like height, hip-to-waist ratio, the age when your voice drops, and more — and hair loss.

-Luckily, genetic male pattern baldness is easy and affordable to treat, which we’ll cover further below.
+Luckily, genetic male pattern baldness is treatable, and we’ll cover how below.

 Not only is stress a serious health problem that can affect everything from your immune system to your mental health, but it can also impact the thickness of your hair.

-If you’ve been working long hours, dealing with a frustrating project or have an issue that’s tough to resolve, you could experience hair loss from stress.
+If you’ve been working long hours, dealing with a frustrating project, or have an illness or injury, you could experience hair loss from stress.

 Stress can cause two main types of hair loss: telogen effluvium and trichotillomania.

-Telogen effluvium causes hair follicles to enter a resting phase as a result of your body’s stress hormone levels.
-These hairs don’t fall out right away, but they can begin to fall out within weeks of the increase in stress hormones.
-Everything from medical conditions to weight loss to emotional stress counts as “stress” in this case, as they can all potentially cause telogen effluvium.
+Telogen effluvium causes hair follicles to enter a resting phase due to your body’s stress hormone levels.
+These hairs don’t fall out immediately, but they can begin to fall out within weeks of the increase in stress hormones.
+Everything from medical conditions to weight loss to emotional trouble counts as “stress” in this case, as they can all potentially cause telogen effluvium.

 While a few tough days at work likely aren’t going to cause your hair to start falling out, months and months in a stressful environment could trigger this condition in some people.